scottx611x/CSCI-S-40/Lecture/Lectures.md

     - SIP Trapezoid:
       - When multiple SIP Proxies are involved:
       - <img width="720" alt="screen shot 2018-07-30 at 6 51 21 pm" src="https://user-images.githubusercontent.com/5629547/43427878-944230b0-9429-11e8-96d7-4a1baa83ee4c.png">
-      - Again this is super similar to MTA forwarding!!!
+      - Again, this is super similar to MTA forwarding!!!
     - **How is SIP similar to EMAIL?**
     - Note that a **HUGE** difference in this scenario is that the media exchange is done end-to-end and not through the SIP proxies!
       - Real time applications are performance wary and shouldn't go through these extra hops
       - This is a big **DIFFERENCE** from EMAIL/MTA forwarding
-    - Important to keep track of the path that the INVITE messages takes through the network
+    - Important to keep track of the path that the INVITE messages take through the network
       - Via fields: just breadcrumbs to show how packets flow from one place to the other
     - DNS & SIP how do they fit together?
       - Think about EMAIL again!
-      - An MX record is to Email as aN SRV or NAPTR (Name authority pointer) is to SIP!
+      - An MX record is to Email as an SRV or NAPTR (Name authority pointer) is to SIP!
     - `dig sip.mit.edu SRV`

   - How you tell an inbound SIP call from an inbound Email from an inbound Web?